Gordon Davis: Civic and cultural involvement

 Davis, who served as president of Lincoln Center in 2001, was selected in 2016 as a Founding Member of the Performing Arts Hall of Fame at Lincoln Center.
 He is a Life Trustee of the New York Public Library and was appointed in 2010 by President Barack Obama to serve a six-year term as a trustee of the Kennedy Center for the Performing Arts.

-In addition, Davis continues to be an active board member of the Studio Museum in Harlem, the New York Public Theater/Shakespeare Festival, and as pro bono general counsel for the Aaron Diamond Aids Research Center (having served each institution in those capacities for over 20 years).

-Corporate Boards

-Mr. Davis has served on the boards of a number of public companies, including Con Edison, Phoenix Home Life Inc., New York Magazine, Inc., and the Dreyfus Corporation.
-He continues to serve on the boards of two groups of BNY Mellon Dreyfus mutual funds.

 Recognition

-Mr. Davis holds honorary degrees from Williams College (Doctor of Laws) and Bard College (Doctor of Humane Letters).
+Davis holds honorary degrees from Williams College (Doctor of Laws) and Bard College (Doctor of Humane Letters).
 He is a recipient of the Williams College Bicentennial Medal, the Central Park Conservancy Frederick Law Olmsted Medal, and the Medal of the City of New York for Exceptional Service.
 He has also been honored by the New York 100 Black Men, the Harlem School of the Arts (Founders Medal), the Dance Theater of Harlem, The Citizens Committee for New York (Chapin Award for the Arts), New Yorkers for Parks, the Studio Museum in Harlem, and the Prospect Park Alliance.
-He is also a recipient of Jazz at Lincoln Center’s Ed Bradley Award for Leadership, and as noted previously, was designated in 2020 as a NYC Living Landmark.
+He is also a recipient of Jazz at Lincoln Center's Ed Bradley Award for Leadership, and was designated in 2020 as a NYC Living Landmark.

 Family

 Davis is married (1968) to Peggy Cooper Davis, a former New York State Family Court judge who is the John S. R. Shad Professor of Lawyering and Ethics at the New York University Law School.
-Professor Davis has published extensively on a wide interdisciplinary range of subjects, most notably the constitutional status of family rights.
-She is considered an important leader in innovation and changing law school pedagogy.

-A 1968 graduate of Harvard Law School, Professor Davis was an editor of the Harvard Civil Rights-Civil Liberties Law Review and a founder of the Harvard Law School Black Law Student Association.

-The Davises have a daughter, Elizabeth Cooper Davis, a performing artist and educator, NYU (M.A.); Harvard University (Ph.D.).
-Ms. Davis is an Assistant Professor - Applied Theater at Emerson College.
+The Davises have a daughter, Elizabeth Cooper Davis], a performing artist and educator.

-Davis' brother, Allison Stubbs Davis (b.
-August 31, 1939) lives in Chicago.
+Davis' brother, Allison Stubbs Davis (born August 31, 1939) lives in Chicago.
 He is a lawyer, real estate developer, and community planner.